JonLMyers/WarDriving/README.md

 **This image contains all of the previous networks and newly explored areas as of 12/20/2015**
 ![promisechains](https://cloud.githubusercontent.com/assets/14082284/12220051/91a6cf1a-b72b-11e5-8257-871cff9f63de.jpg)

-**To view all of the data in depth, please download the provided .kml and .kmz files and open them with Google Earth.**
+**I have since removed the provided .kml and .kmz files to retain individual's anonymity.**

 # How to Upgrade Your Encryption Method